 Now that you know these phrases, you should be ready to start introducing yourself.
 However, you will likely need to do some research to make sure you can understand the answers you receive.
 Firstly, you need to get to grips with the Thai numbers so that you can say your age, and then you need to learn some of the different country names so that you are able to say where you are from.
 Other than that, I don’t think there is anything here that is too difficult to try out.

-The Ling Thai app is a great way to work up your confidence and learn these phrases ready for that meeting you have planned.
-That are plenty of tests and games that will help you to memorize and use these in real life scenarios.
+The Ling Thai app from Simya solutions is a great way to work up your confidence and learn these phrases ready for that meeting you have planned.
+That is plenty of tests and games that will help you to memorize and use these in real-life scenarios.